A crib sheet to the life insurance medical exam

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about oureditorial standards

 You did it!
 You applied for life insurance, phone interview and all.
 Hooray for getting stuff done in the new year.
 There’s just one more hurdle: the paramedical exam.
 That's where insurers send a technician to get a snapshot of your health.

 Why?
 So they know how likely you are to die and, therefore, how risky you are to insure.
 The results are used to approve or deny applications and set premiums.
 Sounds ominious, but don't freak: You're just having a physical.
 Here's a crib sheet to getting through your life insurance medical exam.

-- Fill out the health questionaire provided by the technician.
+Fill out the health questionnaire provided by the technician.
 And stay truthful.
 Lying can lead to a denial, cancellation or, worse, refusal to pay the death benefit.

 There are life insurance policies that let you skip the medical exam, but they're almost always more expensive than ones that don't.
 Still, there are instances were a no-medical exam policy is a good option.
 Say you can't qualify for life insurance otherwise.
 Or you're young, healthy, in a rush and eligible for accelerated underwriting.

 Confused?
 No worries.
 Our policygeniuses can help you figure out what type of policy is right for you.
 You can get the process started by pulling some quick life insurance quotes here.

 Get essential money news & money moves with the Easy Money newsletter.